Conductor: Introducing context-driven development for Gemini CLI

 Dec 17, 2025

-• Jay KornderSenior Product Manager – Developer & Experiences
+- Jay Kornder – Senior Product Manager, Developer & Experiences

-• Sherzat AitbayevSenior Software Engineer – Developer & Experiences
+- Sherzat Aitbayev – Senior Software Engineer, Developer & Experiences

 Measure twice, code once

 Benjamin Franklin said: “Failing to plan is planning to fail.”
-Yet, in the age of AI we often dive straight into implementation without first establishing a clear understanding of what we’re building.
-Conductor (a new extension, now available in preview for Gemini CLI) changes this workflow by using context‑driven development.
+Yet, in the age of AI we often dive straight into implementation without a clear understanding of what we’re building.
+Conductor – a new preview extension for Gemini CLI – changes this workflow by using context‑driven development.
+Instead of relying on impermanent chat logs, Conductor lets you create formal specs and plans that live alongside your code in persistent Markdown files.
+This lets you:

-• Plan before you build – create specs and plans that guide the agent for new and existing codebases.
+- Plan before you build – create specs and plans that guide the agent for new and existing codebases.

-• Iterate safely – review plans before any code is written, keeping you firmly in the loop.
+- Iterate safely – review plans before any code is written, keeping you firmly in the loop.

-• Build on existing projects – leverage your current code to inform design decisions.
+- Build on existing projects – leverage your current code to inform design decisions.

 The philosophy behind Conductor is simple: control your code.
-By treating context as a managed artifact alongside your code, you turn your repository into a single source of truth that drives every agent interaction with deep, persistent project awareness.
+By treating context as a managed artifact alongside your code, you turn the repository into a single source of truth that drives every agent interaction with deep, persistent project awareness.

-Support for “Brownfield” Projects
+Support for “brownfield” projects

 Conductor for Teams